The Hamiltonian formulation of General Relativity: myths and reality: The gauge generator and transformation of the metric tensor

 The indices $\left( p\right) $ and $\left( s\right) $ indicate structure functions associated with the primary $\phi^{\mu}$ and secondary constraints $\chi^{\mu}$, respectively.
 Note, that (\ref{eqn182}) involves only functions with the subscript $\left( s\right) $, i.e. structure functions related to the primary constraints are not present, so that this equation is valid on the primary constraint surface.
 This is similar to what happens in Castellani's procedure.

-To find the generator (\ref{eqn181}), one has to solve (\ref{eqn182}) for $\eta_{\nu}$; and as in Castellani's method the number of independent parameters becomes equal to the number of primary constraints.
-For the Dirac Hamiltonian of GR, which is obtained after modification of the gamma-gamma part (with no effect on the equations of motion, canonical variables $g_{\mu\nu}$, and conjugate momenta $p^{\mu\nu}$) we have the simple primary constraints (\ref{eqn05})
+To find the generator (\ref{eqn181}), one has to solve (\ref{eqn182}) for $\eta_{\nu}$ in terms of $\xi_{\nu}$; and as in Castellani's procedure the number of independent parameters becomes equal to the number of primary constraints.
+For the Dirac Hamiltonian of GR, which is obtained after modification of the gamma-gamma part (with no effect on the equations of motion, canonical variables $g_{\mu\nu}$, and conjugate momenta $p^{\mu\nu}$) we have the simple primary constraints (\ref{eqn05}) $\phi^{0\mu}=p^{0\mu}$ and the secondary constraints (for explicit expressions see (\ref{eqn51}), (\ref{eqn52}) and (\ref{eqn20}))